-The Immunisation for Health Care Workers in South Australia Policy Directive (PDF 638KB) applies to all health care workers in SA Health services who have direct or indirect contact with patients, or contact with blood or other body substances from patients, in a health care or laboratory setting as a result of their workplace or study activities.
+The Immunisation for Health Care Workers and Quarantine Workers in South Australia Policy Directive (PDF 401KB) applies to all health care workers in SA Health services who have direct or indirect contact with patients, or contact with blood or other body substances from patients, in a health care or laboratory setting as a result of their workplace or study activities.
 While the risk relates to work tasks, examples of roles include:

-The Immunisation for Health Care Workers in South Australia Policy Directive (PDF 638KB) defines the minimum standards, including documented evidence of immune status to selected vaccine preventable diseases.
+The Immunisation for Health Care Workers and Quarantine Workers in South Australia Policy Directive (PDF 401KB) defines the minimum standards, including documented evidence of immune status to selected vaccine preventable diseases.

 SA Health services are required to implement these standards in the workplace to minimise the transmission of vaccine preventable diseases.

 The Policy Directive requires all HCWs to know their immune status for selected vaccine preventable diseases.
 Documented evidence of immune status is required for some of the diseases covered by the Policy Directive.

 All prospective employees applying for roles within SA Health are required to provide confirmation of immune status.
 Those who refuse to participate in screening and/or vaccination, or fail to provide confirmation of immune status, and whose prospective work activities are assessed as Category A or Category B, will not be considered for employment.

 Current SA Health employees, who are seeking a new position within SA Health, are expected to be compliant with the immunisation requirements for that new position.